wp-plugins/reveal-ids-for-wp-admin-25/readme.txt

 === Reveal IDs for WP Admin ===
 Contributors: Alphawolf
 Donate link: http://www.schloebe.de/donate/
-Tags: reveal, id, wp-admin, hidden, category, post, page, media, links, capability Requires at least: 2.5
+Tags: reveal, id, wp-admin, hidden, category, post, page, media, links, capability, user, restore Requires at least: 2.5
-Tested up to: 2.6+
+Tested up to: 2.6.1
 Stable tag: trunk

 What this plugin does is to reveal most removed IDs on admin pages, as it was in versions prior to 2.5.